Lolita-codes/Netflix_recommendation/README.md

 To help users discover new shows and movies that are similar to ones they already enjoy.

 **Methods Used**
+The project uses the following techniques:
+o Data Cleaning
-The project uses the following techniques: o Data Cleaning: To preprocess and handle missing or inconsistent data. o Similarity Calculation: Uses cosine similarity to find and rank shows or movies similar to a given title.
+o Similarity Calculation: To find and rank shows or movies similar to a given title.
-Recommendation Function: Recommends top 10 similar movies based on user input.

 **Technologies Utilized**
 o Python